beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

         'quoteIdentifiers' => false,
 	];
 }
-?>
 ```

-^ It's another thing when you're having to repeat big, slightly-different chunks of code all over your app to control behavior.
+^ ...all over your app to control behavior.

 ---
 ## What's wrong with that?

-* :heavy_minus_sign: Unnecessarily verbose.
+:heavy_minus_sign: Very verbose.
+:heavy_minus_sign: Hardcoded to 3 specific environments.
-* :heavy_minus_sign: Code must change if domain names change.
+:heavy_minus_sign: Code must change if domain names change.
-* :heavy_minus_sign: Hardcoded to 3 specific environments.
-* :heavy_minus_sign: The env flag being checked is duplicated in the code.
+:heavy_minus_sign: The env flag being checked is duplicated in the code.

+^ This approach has a bunch of problems.

+^ It can get pretty verbose and repetitive if you have to define many big chunks of similar-but-different code.

+^ It's limited to only the specific domain names you code in,

+^ And every place you use this has to change if those domains ever change.

 ---